serverless/serverless/CONTRIBUTING.md

 ## Improving Documentation
 Maintaining and updating the docs on a regular basis is a hard task.
 The more eyeballs on the docs the higher quality it'll get and the less chances there will be for typos and confusion.
 We keep our docs in our `serverless-docs` repo.
 If you see any issues with our docs, simply open an issue or a PR.

+## Our Code of Conduct
+Finally, to make sure you have a pleasant experience while being in our welcoming community, please read our [code of conduct](code_of_conduct.md).
+It outlines our core values and believes and will make working together a happier experience.

 Thank you for being a part of our loving community!